 Whether due to a local emergency or regional disaster, we are likely to find ourselves, at some time, having to survive on our own, and possibly under dangerous conditions.
-The What to do to Make it Through
+Following are some tips to prepare for and recover from a disaster.

-- Stock at least several days of emergency supplies at home and work; in vehicles; anywhere you regularly spend time.
-Update 2 times/year.
-See Washington Emergency Resource Guide for supplies lists.
+- Stock at least several days of emergency supplies at home, work, in vehicles, and anywhere else you regularly spend time.
+Update twice a year.
+See Emergency Supply Kit for supplies list and other helpful tips.

 - Equip your home with smoke and carbon monoxide detectors, fire extinguishers and fire escape ladders.
 Test them regularly.

-- Update your insurance, as possible, for disaster coverage.
+- If possible, update your insurance for disaster coverage.

-- Stay put in the safest location where you are.
+- Stay put in the safest location where you are (See Sheltering).